armedcor/frontend-round2/README.md

 A smooth scrolling effect was implemented with a CSS rule to allow the page to scroll to specific anchor points instead of giving a sudden jump motion.

+## Features to Implement

+Link Contact form to an email server - Requires JavaScript Implement an extended Lightbox Photo Gallery - Requires JavaScript Implement auto close nav bar on mobile - Requires JavaScript

+## Testing

-The site was tested using a number of different browsers, operating systems and across multiple mobile devices to ensure complete responsiveness and compatibility.
+The site was tested using a number of different browsers, operating systems and across multiple mobile devices (Chrome, Safari, Windows, Mac, Ios and Android) to ensure complete responsiveness and compatibility.
 While testing I found that the gallery Modal was not responsive and stuck at one size across all platforms.
 This was corrected using multiple media Queries.
 I also found that background images that had the attribute  `background-attachment: fixed` were zoomed-in and highly pixilated.
 This was corrected by adding the attribute `background-attachment: scroll` instead.